-School of Community Medicine

-150.00 Proficiency in Community Medicine, final year 100.00 Excellence in the Occupational Health option of 79.112 Community Medicine 100.00 79.112 Community Medicine 100.00

-School of Medicine

-W. G. Tellesson Memorial 31.50 Best performance in 80.013 Clinical Studies 3 in Year 3 of the Medicine course

-Donor/Name of Prize Value \$ Awarded for School of Obstetrics and Gynaecolo gy Gordon Lowe Memorial 25.00 Clinical and oral examinations in Obstetrics and Gynaecology Royal Hospital for Women Senior Medical Staff 100.00 Final written and practical examinations in Obstetrica and Gynaecology School of Paediatrics Margaret Dance Memorial Award 105.00 100.00 100.00 For a student with good academic attainments a who undertakes additional studies in Paediatrics d ing the elective term or at some other time Paediatrics Staff 100.00 For graduand who excels in Paediatrics School of Pathology G. R. Cameron Memorial 50.00 Highest aggregate mark in the Pathology componen of 80.311 Paraclinical Science The Sugerman 1000.00 Most proficient student in a combination of the Pathol ogy component of 80.311 Paraclinical Science and 80.400 Integrated Clinical Studies in Year 4 of the Medicine degree course and in Year 5 of the combined Science and Medicine degree course School of Physiology and Pharmaco F. C. Courtice - for Physiology 100.00 For the highest aggregate mark in 73.012 Physiology 2 100.00 The student achieving the highest aggregate marks for Physiology in the Combined Science and Medicine Course School of Psychiatry David Jeremy Keen Memorial 50.00 80.212 Human Behaviour 2 John Kerridge Memorial 100.00 Psychiatry, Final Year
+Donor/Name of Prize Value \$ Awarded for School of Community Medicine 2/5 Australian General Hospital Association 150.00 Proficiency in Community Medicine, final year Australia and New Zealand Society of Occupational Medicine 100.00 Excellence in the Occupational Health option of 79.112 Community Medicine New South Wales Department of Health 100.00 79.112 Community Medicine School of Medicine W. G. Tellesson Memorial 31.50 Best performance in 80.013 Clinical Studies 3 in Year 3 of the Medicine course School of Obstetrics and Gynaecolog JY Gordon Lowe Memorial 150.00 Clinical and oral examinations in Obstetrics and Gynaecology Royal Hospital for Women Senior Medical Staff 100.00 Final written and practical examinations in Obstetrics and Gynaecology School of Paediatrics Margaret Dance Memorial Award 100.00 - 100.00 - For a student with good academic attainments and who undertakes additional studies in Paediatrics during the elective term or at some other time Paediatrics Staff 100.00 For graduand who excels in Paediatrics School of Pathology G. R. Cameron Memorial 50.00 Highest aggregate mark in the Pathology component or 80.311 Paraclinical Science Macquarie in Diagnostic Pathology 500.00 and medal Best performance in the Diagnostic Pathology component of 80.311 Paraclinical Science The Sugerman in Clinical Pathology 1000.00 Most proficient student in a combination of the Pathol ogy component of 80.311 Paraclinical Science and 80.400 Integrated Clinical Studies in Year 4 of the Medicine degree course and in Year 5 of the combined Science and Medicine degree course

-Donor/Name of Prize Value \$ Awarded for chool of Surgery Graduation - in Surgery 100.00 80.400 Integrated Clinical Studies e Royal Australian College of othalmologists 100.00 Essay on Opthalmological subject
+Donor/Name of Prize Value \$ Awarded for School of Physiology and Pharm nacology F. C. Courtice - for Physiology 100.00 For the highest aggregate mark in 73.012 Physiology 2 100.00 The student achieving the highest aggregate marks for Physiology in the Combined Science and Medicine Course School of Psychiatry David Jeremy Keen Memorial 50.00 80.212 Human Behaviour 2 John Kerridge Memorial 100.00 Psychiatry, Final Year School of Surgery The Graduation - in Surgery 100.00 80.400 Integrated Clinical Studies The Royal Australian College of 100.00 Essay on Ophthalmological subject